All heil the rabbit-proof vest

 An off-shoot of the well-known rabbit-proof fence of the early 1900s, this “vest” provides the government with a makeshift solution to their own presence on the land — that is, to the legacy they’ve inherited and their open refusal to take responsibility for their actions and to learn from the “mistakes” of their ancestors.

-Historically traumatized, The rabbit-proof vest gives them solace and comfort from an irrational fear of their own memory, their own identity, their own beliefs—and, of course, bunny rabbits.
+Historically traumatized, the rabbit-proof vest gives them solace and comfort from an irrational fear of their own memory, their own identity, their own beliefs—and, of course, bunny rabbits.

 As a result of this fear, modern Australia is doing exactly what the first and second and third wave of settlers did to the Indigenous Population.

-Again, there are thousands of other examples.But among them all, Australia appears to stand on its own with their claim that the intervention is an act of “love” for Indigenous People.
+Again, there are thousands of other examples.
+But among them all, Australia appears to stand on its own with their claim that the intervention is ultaimtely an act of “love” for Indigenous People.

-Buying into their own propaganda, so pathetic and afraid, the govenrment will continue doing whatever they can think to justify their presence on the land, and to keep down what is so obviously buried in their own hearts and minds.
+Buying into their own propaganda, so pathetic and afraid, the government will continue doing whatever they can think to justify their presence on the land, and to keep down what is so obviously buried in their own hearts and minds.